mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 So, “diffuses harmoniously with” means?

-**Same person:** Neither scattering nor separate.
+**Same person:** Neither scattering nor separating.

 **Katagiri Roshi:** Oh, I see.

-**Same person:** Very different, [according to] this.
+**Same person:** [...] very different, [according to] this.

 **Katagiri Roshi:** I see.
-Is that the definition?
+Is that through [the definition]?

-**Someone:** I thought it was [...] interpenetrating... boundless, diffuse.
+**Someone:** I thought it was like interpenetrating [...] boundless, diffuse.

-Yes.
-You can see.

-There are boundaries, the boundaries that makes them separate, diffuse.
+[...]
+The boundary that makes them separate diffuses.

-**Katagiri Roshi:** Separate, scattered.
+**Katagiri Roshi:** Oh.
+Separate, scattered.
 Not scattered.

-**Same person:** Well, the boundary is taken away, then they merge.
+**Same person:** Well, if the boundary is taken away, then they merge.

 **Someone else:** Right.

-**Someone:** I think it is more just that idea that the absolute order is diffuse, like broken down, separated out into phenomena.
+**Someone:** I think it’s more just that idea that the absolute order is diffuse, like broken down, separated out into phenomena.
 But it has more that idea of diffusion.

 **Katagiri Roshi:** Diffusion?
 Okay.
-So, and [then] harmoniously means?
+If so, then harmoniously means...?

 **Same person:** Harmoniously means [there’s no difference].
 [There’s an] integration.

-**Katagiri Roshi:** So, in my understanding, “diffuses harmoniously with” means a kind of to diffuse something without any problems.
-Just diffuse.
+**Katagiri Roshi:** So, in my understanding, “diffuses harmoniously with” means kind of to diffuse something without any problems; just diffuse.
 That’s what you mean?
 Or diffusing and also coming together?
 That’s what you mean?

-**Someone:** Just the [...].
+**Someone:** Just [the one thing].

 **Katagiri Roshi:** Just the diffuse.
-Separating.
+Separated.

 **Same person:** Yes.
 Well, no. Just the...